The Best Events Happening in January

 The Ice Castles in North Woodstock is an unforgettable winter creation that brings fairy tales to life.
 The structure is built entirely by hand using hundreds of thousands of icicles “grown” by professional artists.
 The castle includes LED-lit sculptures, frozen thrones, carved ice tunnels, slides and fountains.
 Dates and times vary, and are weather dependent. icecastles.com

-Now it its seventh year, Concord Winterfest is bigger than ever!
-Enjoy watching New England’s talented ice carvers compete on the state house lawn, while warming up with delicious array of local food trucks.
-Friday, 3 p.m.- 9 p.m., Saturday, 11 a.m.- 4 p.m.
+Now it its eighth year, Concord Winterfest is bigger than ever!
+Enjoy watching New England’s talented ice carvers compete on the state house lawn, and warm up with delicious array of local food trucks.
+For a sneak peek at the carving, you can watch them being carved live at the state house on Friday, January 23, from 3 p.m.-9 p.m.
+Saturday, 11 a.m.- 4 p.m.
 Downtown Concord. intownconcord.org